piyush0101/mockito-show/README.rst

 Easy Refactoring with Mockito
 =============================

 I aim to provide here a few insights into dealing with difficult to test code.
-Most of the time, when dealing with legacy code, you come across wildly tangled code.
+Most of the time, when dealing with `legacy code`_, you come across wildly tangled code.
 Dependencies are not well defined which results in tightly coupled, difficult to test code.
 Legacy systems which are running since a decade, have evolved in an strictly driven, its-ugly-but-it-works kind of environment are usually not very easy to fix overnight.